FezVrasta/snackbarjs/README.md

     $.snackbar(options);

-**Tip**: SnackbarJS returns always a jQuery element which corresponds to the snackbar.
+**Tip**: SnackbarJS returns always a jQuery element which corresponds to the snackbar DOM element, you can use it to get the ID of it, or do any kind of stuff with it.

+## Interact with snackbars

+Once you have created a snackbar you can show, hide or toggle it with:

+    $("#snackbarid").snackbar("show");
+    $("#snackbarid").snackbar("hide");
+    $("#snackbarid").snackbar("toggle");

+`#snackbarid` can be both the button with the data-toggle=snackbar attribute or the snackbar element.
+Call it on a not-existing snackbar will create it before the specificed action.

 ## Demo